Collect testimonials and ambassadors

 Based on the information gathered about the individual, we created a script of questions - usually starting with a general question about why they joined Prosper.
 We then arranged a time and date most suited to them.

-You can see some examples of question scripts here;
+You can see some examples of question scripts here, and an example of questions for a postdoc case study;

 Where and how we used the testimonials